Azure-Samples/azure-search-knowledge-mining/02 - Web UI Template/README.md

   "OrganizationWebSiteUrl": "https://www.microsoft.com"

 ```
-1. **QueryLanguage** - Optional query language if using Semantic Searc requests.
+1. **QueryLanguage** - Optional query language if using Semantic Search requests.
 2. **SemanticConfiguration** - Once you have a selected a Semantic Search plan, you can now create a Semantic Configuration in your index.
 3. **InstrumentationKey** - Optional instumentation key for Application Insights.
 The instrumentation key connects the web app to Application Inisghts in order to populate the Power BI reports.
 4. **StorageContainerAddress2** & **StorageContainerAddress3** - Optional container addresses if using more than one indexer